 This can be an exciting time in one’s life, whether you came into a large sum of money through inheritance or a smart investment, this income needs to be managed with care.
 An educated financial professional can help you determine short-term and long-term goals that will set you up for future financial success.
 Whether this means paying off past debt or choosing how much of this sum you should put into savings, an advisor can help you determine the best choice.

 5. All of Your Finances Are Not Coordinated

 For some, handling their finances is not an easily managed task.
 One might have a CPA who takes care of their taxes, a separate advisor who handles their investments, and maybe even an insurance broker that handles their coverage options.
 With all of these professionals handling your income, your finances can become uncoordinated and disorganized.

 If this sounds like you, it might be time you hired a financial advisor.
-This professional can oversee your investments and estate to ensure that if one aspect of your finances is altered, it doesn’t affect any of your other strategies.
+This professional can oversee your investments and estate to ensure that if one aspect of your finances is altered, it doesn’t negatively affect any of your other wealth management strategies.